BainbridgeArtisanResourceNetwork/Mark4_printer/gcode_Duet_2/Current SW/sys/readme.md

 3. Call the nozzle wiping macro (if we make one).
 4. Set the nozzle temperature to a standby value.
 5. Move the tool in front of the tool dock.
-6. move teh tool into the dock.
+6. move the tool into the dock.
 7. Call the macro that turns the tool latch to the unlatched position.
 8. Move the tool carrier back from the tool dock.
-9. perform some task that confirms the tool was really left on the dock and is not still attached to the carrier, or fell out of the dock.No idea hoe to do this yet.
+9. Perform some task that confirms the tool was really left on the dock and is not still attached to the carrier, or fell out of the dock.
+No idea how to do this yet.
 10. Return to the remembered location.

 ### tfree1.g
- called when tool 1 is freed.
-I assume this means the steps to take when the tool is no longer needed.
+ tfreeN.g is called when tool N has already been "selected" (is in use) and another tool is requested.
+Executing this command "frees" up the tool holder frm tool N. Further reading [HERE](https://duet3d.dozuki.com/Wiki/ConfiguringRepRapFirmwareCartesianPrinter#Section_Tool_change_files)]  I assume this means the steps to take when the tool is no longer needed.
 I think those steps are:

 0. Remember the tool location.
 1. Lower the bed a bit.